-Google Streetview: A couple of years ago, I was walking home from the coffee house (as usual) and Google Streetview drove up beside me and snapped a picture.
-I was heading uphill on 4th, almost to the gate entrance of Rosehill Cemetery, which, when I walk on foot, I always cut through.
+Google Streetview: Several years ago, I was walking home from the coffee house when Google Streetview drove up beside me and snapped a picture.
+I was heading uphill on 4th, almost to the gate entrance of Rosehill Cemetery, which, when I walk to class at The Waldron, I always cut through.
 I never thought to look for myself until today on Google Earth, but there I was, with laptop in tow, in considerably warmer weather than is presently had.
-I find this apropos as I have numerous places of dark interest pinned on Google Earth, and here I am within a half-block of a cemetery: 39°09'56.07" N 86°32'35.13" W
+I find this apropos since I have numerous places of dark interest pinned on Google Earth, and here I am within a half-block of a cemetery: 39°09'56.07" N 86°32'35.13" W

-New Novel: My new novel is six-something years in the making, which is almost equal to the time it took me to reach the first draft stage of Icarus Transfigured.
-I slave daily on it, although my sluggish progress these past two and a half years is due to poor decisions about my health and managing my anxiety disorder.
+New Novel: My new novel is six-something years in the making, which is almost equal to the time it took me to reach the first draft of Icarus Transfigured.
+I slave daily on it, although my sluggish progress these past three years is due to poor decisions about my health and how to manage my anxiety disorder.
 Resultantly, this book, as with the first, evolves with my life and understanding, and as many disruptive events have occurred during this time, they need to be processed.
 (Do not look to me completing this work any time soon.)

 Roll-over artwork from failed website ventures: Banner from Death by Algorithm, with some of its original text below.
 (I wished I had held onto that dotcom name!)
 WARNING: Clicking on these unlinked images will only return you to the top of the page!